 Early History of the Greenshaw family

 This web page shows only a small excerpt of our Greenshaw research.
-Another 231 words (16 lines of text) covering the years 1590, 1610, 1667, 1612 and 1649 are included under the topic Early Greenshaw History in all our PDF Extended History products and printed products wherever possible.
+Another 116 words (8 lines of text) covering the years 1590, 1572, 1626, 1610, 1667, 1612 and 1649 are included under the topic Early Greenshaw History in all our PDF Extended History products and printed products wherever possible.

 Greenshaw Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Greenshaw are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Greenshaw include: Crawshaw, Crawshay, Crawshawe, Cranshaw, Crankshaw and many more.

 Early Notables of the Greenshaw family (pre 1700)

-Major Joseph Croshaw (1610-1667), son of Captain Raleigh Croshaw, a substantial planter living near Williamsburg in the US Colony and Dominion...
+Major Joseph Croshaw (1610-1667), son of Captain Raleigh Croshaw, was a substantial planter living near Williamsburg in the US Colony and Dominion...

 Another 44 words (3 lines of text) are included under the topic Early Greenshaw Notables in all our PDF Extended History products and printed products wherever possible.